Igalia/piglit/framework/replay/README.md

-In the case of DXGI traces, the scripts require Wine, a recent version of DXVK installed in the default `WINEPREFIX`, and a recent binary version of apitrace for Windows which should be reachable through Windows' `PATH` environment variable.
+In the case of DXGI traces, the scripts require Wine, a recent version of DXVK installed in the default `WINEPREFIX`, and a recent binary version of apitrace (and d3dretrace) for Windows which should be reachable through Windows' `PATH` environment variable.

+Alternatively, all of the paths for specific binaries can be set via piglit's configuration file or env variables.
+Check the documenation at [piglit.conf.example](piglit.conf.example) for further details.